-The Fund recognises it is cash flow negative in dealing with members and therefore has existing plans in place to cover this cash deficit from investment returns and potentially liquidation of assets if needed in later years.
-The Fund held £107m in cash at 31^{st} March 2021 and currently has a 55% asset allocation to equity (£1.8bn at 31^{st} March) which could be liquidated very quickly if needed.
+The Fund recognises it is cash flow negative in dealings with members and therefore has existing plans in place to cover this cash deficit from investment returns and potentially liquidation of assets if needed in later years.
+The going concern assumption therefore also considers the medium term position of the Fund.
+The Fund sets a 3 year cash flow budget every March which shows estimated income and outgoings and returns on investments which can be used to maintain liquidity or for reinvestment as needed.
+The Fund held £60.7m in cash at 31^{st} March 2022 (see PFNote 26) and currently has a 55% target asset allocation to equity (actual holding of £1.7bn at 31^{st} March 2022 see PFNote 15) and 10% target for bonds (actual holding of £0.4bn at 31^{st} March 2022)which could be liquidated quickly if needed.
+This demonstrates the Fund's short and medium term going concern status.
+The comparable total at 31st December 2023 (latest available data at the conclusion of the audit, reported to March 2024 Joint Pensions Committee) was £2.1bn.

-Richmond and Wandsworth councils represented 74% of regular contributions to the Fund during 2020/21, and as administering authority, Wandsworth is the funder of last resort.
+Richmond and Wandsworth councils represented 73% of regular employer contributions to the Fund during 2021/22, and as administering authority, Wandsworth is the funder of last resort.
 The Fund therefore received the majority of its income from public bodies backed by the government, as well as having recourse to one of these bodies for short term lending if needed, giving a high level of certainty over cashflows.
+The Fund has the power to borrow to fund benefit payments or for investment when repayment can be made within 90 days under Statutory Instrument 2016/946.